roboTJ101/ros_myo/README.md

 Special thanks to Danny Zhu for creating the initial [myo-raw](https://github.com/dzhu/myo-raw) interface, which allowed for access to the raw data streaming from the Myo.

+Edit from 2018: Since the firmware and myo-raw interface are both over 3 years old, I am archiving this repo.
+Feel free to fork and continue development!

 # Requirements
  - python >=2.6
  - pySerial